I went behind the scenes of the ‘Derry Girls’ season 3 premiere

 Unhappiest at age 47?
 These women beg to differ

-Before you speed-dial the closest Botox clinic, let’s take a moment to remember that the latest research is, in fact, nothing entirely new.
+Before you speed-dial the closest Botox clinic, let’s take a moment to remember that this research is, in fact, nothing entirely new.

 We’ve all heard of the mid-life crisis, picturing balding, pot-bellied men forking out on red sports cars or reliving their second adolescence via a younger partner, new career or a leap out of a plane.